This content was published: August 14, 2015. Phone numbers, email addresses, and other information may have changed.

 Finally, new benches will be added and the sculptures reinstalled.
 In the spring, the new plantings and mulching will be done by students.

 PCC’S 2008 voter-approved $374 million bond program is increasing opportunities for residents to access quality, affordable higher education close to where they live and work.
 Additional classrooms, updated equipment and technology, and advanced workforce training programs are helping to pave the way for future employment options.
-For more information, visit www.pcc.edu/about/bond/about.
+For more information, visit bond website.